lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 You can declare your own functions in Kotlin using the `fun` keyword.

 In Kotlin:
-* function parameters are written within parentheses `()` using Pascal notation - _name: type_.
+* function parameters are written within parentheses `()`.
-* you must declare a type for each parameter and multiple parameters must be separated by commas.
+* each parameter must have a type, and multiple parameters must be separated by commas.
 * the return type is written after the function's parentheses `()`, separated by a colon `:`.
 * the body of a function is written within curly braces {}.
-* the `return` keyword is used to exit or return a data structure from a function.
+* the `return` keyword is used to exit or return something from a function.

 In the below example:
 * `x` and `y` are function parameters.